Make sure you are counted as part of the 2020 US Census!

 When in doubt, fill out the online census form and select that you do not have your census ID.
 The census bureau has a process in place to identify duplicates.
 It is better to be counted multiple times, than not counted at all!

 Students are to report their location at their “usual residence,” or “the place where [people] live and sleep most of the time.”
-That means college students should be counted in residence halls or their off-campus apartments or houses if that is where they reside most of the time as of April 1, 2020.
+That means college students should be counted in residence halls or their off-campus apartments or houses if that is where they reside most of the time.
 UWM University Housing residence halls residents should refer the University Housing officials for instructions on getting counted.

 This is not be confused with how residency is determined for UW system tuition cost or state of Wisconsin residency.